Tilian Pearson: Artificial Selection, Afterburner, Jackpot Juicer and hiatus

 On November 12, 2019, the group announced their 2020 spring tour scheduled to take place from March 12 to April 25, 2020.
 This tour was later postponed due to the 2019-20 coronavirus outbreak and was later rescheduled as the Afterburner Tour, which took place in September and October 2021.
 In February 2020, the band announced their ninth album, Afterburner, and released its lead single "Prisoner", along with its accompanying music video.
 Afterburner serves as Pearson's fifth consecutive album with the group.

 In December 2020, the group announced Tree City Sessions 2, which was released to digital download and streaming platforms on December 25.
 The live album was accompanied with a concert streaming event where the group performed a fan voted setlist on the Tower Bridge in Sacramento, California, which was broadcast on December 19.

 On March 24, 2022, the band released the single "Synergy".
 Their tenth full-length album, Jackpot Juicer, was released on July 29, 2022, and was supported by a spring tour in April and May, a summer tour with Coheed & Cambria in July and August, and a run of UK and European concerts in September 2022 and March 2023.

 On June 3, 2022, the band announced lead vocalist Tilian Pearson will be "stepping away to seek professional help" following multiple sexual assault allegations made against him.
 He returned to the band in November.

-In April 2024, Pearson announced that he had decided to part ways with Dance Gavin Dance again and would not return to the band.
+In April 2024, Dance Gavin Dance kicked Tilian out of the band per an Instagram post.